 Perhaps you know them already, if so, add them to the top of a spreadsheet, one in each row.
-Double check on Google that you have them all – at least within about 50km from where you plan to operate.
+Double-check on Google that you have them all – at least within about 50km from where you plan to operate.

 Searches like home staging Brooklyn should give you a good list.
-Be sure to go onto page two and three of Google results as well to capture all those that haven’t optimized their website as well as the others.
+Be sure to go onto pages two and three of Google results as well to capture all those that haven’t optimized their website as well as the others.

 Then take note of what companies will be your direct competitors.
-Hopefully you’ll see a trend – some will be highly successful that you can strive towards, others will be dead in the water with broken images on their website, and no jobs in the last 3 months.
+Hopefully, you’ll see a trend – some will be highly successful that you can strive towards, others will be dead in the water with broken images on their website, and no jobs in the last 3 months.

 See if you can discover their pricing

 Search their brand you have found in each and every corner of the internet to see where they advertise, what platforms they are on, and why they are so popular.

 Here are some tips, using a fake home staging company called “Home Staging Suzie”.

 - Go to Google and search for “Home Staging Suize” with the speech marks around the search phrase.
 This will hone in results on websites that show exactly this phrase on other websites.
 You’ll see what directories they are listed in, and what websites they feature on.
 Soon you’ll need to add yourself to those directories, and email various other websites to see if they can cover your own brand too.

 - Go to Facebook, Instagram, Twitter, and Pinterest and search “Home Staging Suzie”.
 Are they active on these platforms?
 Is the community responsive to their posts, or are they shouting into thin air?
 If they have an active following you can assume the brand is well known, and they get some business via word of mouth.
 Unfortunately, many home staging companies are horrible at social media, so if you notice no one is interacting with the brands in your area, this is a good opportunity for you to come in and be exceptional!